windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 2. Select a **runnable** ([script][scripts] or [flow][flows]) from your workspace.

 3. Fill in the **arguments** that will be used for the automation.
 The arguments are the ones of the given script or flow.
-If you want your arguments to be dynamic, you might want to use a [workflow][flow].
+If you want your arguments to be dynamic, you might want to use a [workflow][flows].

 ![Schedule a task](./12-schedule-a-task.png 'Schedule a task')